J-DubApps/Blog/content/posts/2022/Start-With-Why.md

 6. **Authenticity and Consistency**
 The alignment between Why, How, and What builds trust and authenticity.
 When an organization’s actions align with their core purpose, people are more inclined to believe in and support them.<br />

-Consistency in behavior and messaging strengthens the connection to the Why and reinforces an organization's identity.<br />
+-Consistency in behavior and messaging strengthens the connection to the Why and reinforces an organization's identity.<br />

 7. **Challenges and Pitfalls**
 Sinek warns that losing sight of the Why can lead organizations into decline.
 Companies that grow successful often start to focus more on their What and lose their initial purpose-driven approach, which can erode trust and loyalty over time.<br />